Skip to content

 Nanikawa, Chujiro dolls 1930s-1940s

-Sakura Ningyo – traditional Japanese cherry doll
+Sakura Ningyo – a traditional Japanese cherry doll

 Nishi Doll & Company LTD 1960s Japan